Skip to main content

 In this model, each influencing campaign or channel shares credit for a booking.
 The amount of value attributed to each channel is proportionate to the number of interactions each channel has had with the guests.

-• If a guest clicks the meta link twice and and a message once, meta would claim 67% of the value and messages would claim 33% of the value
+• If a guest clicks a meta link twice and and a message once, meta would claim 67% of the value and messages would claim 33% of the value

 • If a guest clicked two different messages from two different campaigns, each message campaign claims 50% of the value.